shader-slang/spec/declarations.md

 ```

 An extension declaration need not be placed in the same module as the type being extended; it is possible to extend a type from third-party or standard-library code.
-The members of an extension are only visible inside of modules that \kw{import} the module declaring the extension;
+The members of an extension are only visible inside of modules that \code{import} the module declaring the extension;
 extension members are \emph{not} automatically visible wherever the type being extended is visible.

 An extension declaration may include an inheritance clause: